joemerlino/Safari-for-Telegram/README.md

 ### Installation

-You can find *Safari for Telegram* free of charge on the BigBoss repo.
+You can find *Safari for Telegram* free of charge on my public repo.

 ### Development